TDCOSMO. XXIII. Measurement of the Hubble constant from the doubly lensed quasar HE1104-1805: Velocity dispersion measurement additional material

 \subsection{PSF subtraction in the MUSE cube}

-As shown on Fig.~\ref{fig:musecube_psfsub}, we first perform the fit on 10 stacked wavelengths to constrain the parameters as a function of wavelength when performing the frame-by-frame fit.
+As shown in Fig.~\ref{fig:musecube_psfsub}, we first performed the fit on ten stacked wavelengths to constrain the parameters as a function of wavelength when performing the frame-by-frame fit.
 The wavelength change of the Moffat index $\beta$ and the Full-Width-Half-Maximum (FWHM) are consistent with expected MUSE PSF modelling \citep[e.g.][]{fusco20, weilbacher20}.
 The relative instability of the ellipticity of the PSF can be attributed to the abrupt changes in the quasar and lens light shape due to emission and absorption lines.

-\subsection{Is the lens rotating ?}
+\subsection{Is the lens rotating?}

-To investigate bias in the \slos measurement due to possible rotation of the lens galaxy, we design three spatial masks cutting half of the lens light area as shown in the left panel of \ref{fig:vdipsmasks}.
-The three masks are chosen to ensure an equivalent SNR for the three configurations while minimising the spatial overlap.
-With the same methodology as described in Section \ref{sec:vdispmeas} we then measure the line-of-sight velocity of each bin $v^{\rm LOS}_{1,2,3}$.
+To investigate bias in the \slos measurement due to possible rotation of the lens galaxy, we designed three spatial masks cutting half of the lens light area as shown in the left panel of \ref{fig:vdipsmasks}.
+The three masks are chosen to ensure an equivalent S/N for the three configurations while minimising the spatial overlap.
+With the same methodology as described in Section \ref{sec:vdispmeas}, we then measured the line-of-sight velocity of each bin $v^{\rm LOS}_{1,2,3}$.
 The bottom panel of Fig.\ref{fig:vdipsmasks} shows that there is no sign of ordered rotation.
 These observations are, hence, consistent with the assumption that the lens galaxy is a slow rotator.